DanaClarkeIII/LoRaTransceiver/README.md

 # LoRaTransceiver Arduino Library

 ## Overview
-The LoRaTransceiver library provides a simple and robust way to control LoRa devices on Arduino boards.
-It provides an interface for sending, receiving, and acknowledging LoRa messages, implementing basic error handling and retransmission functionality.
+The LoRaTransceiver library provides an easy-to-use interface for sending and receiving messages over LoRa using the Arduino platform.
+It includes error detection and automatic retransmission of messages and allows the user to customize the maximum number of retransmission attempts and the timeout period.

 ## Dependencies
 This library depends on the [Arduino LoRa](https://github.com/sandeepmistry/arduino-LoRa) library.
 Please make sure to install it first.